Guide to Capital Markets Tribunal Proceedings

 If you choose to swear an oath, you may do so on the Bible that is provided by the Registrar, or on a sacred object or holy book that you bring with you.
 The Registrar will ask you to hold the holy book or sacred object and the Registrar will ask you, “Do you swear to tell the truth, and nothing but the truth?”
 After you reply, the Registrar will ask you, “Do you understand that breaking that oath would be an offence under Ontario law?”
 After answering, you should be seated.

 If you are a witness but not a party to the proceeding, you will first be asked questions by the party who asked you to testify.
 If that party has legal representation, the representative will ask you questions.
 You may then be asked questions (“cross-examined”) by the other parties or their representatives.
 After cross-examination, there is a limited right for the party that called you to re-examine you, but only on issues that require clarification and arose from the cross-examination.
-You may also be asked questions by the Panel at any time during your testimony.
+You may also be asked questions by the panel at any time during your testimony.

 There will be a microphone in the witness box.
 You should speak clearly and loudly so that everyone in the hearing room can hear you.
 You should also avoid speaking too quickly, to assist the court reporter who will be transcribing what you say.

-If you are a witness at a videoconference hearing before the Tribunal, you should keep the following points in mind:
+If you are a witness at a videoconference hearing before the Tribunal, you should keep the following points in mind, in addition to those listed above under “What is expected of me at a virtual hearing?”:

 - Witnesses are often excluded from a hearing before they testify.
 You will be asked to make yourself available at a scheduled time and date, but you may have to wait after that scheduled time until you may actually join the hearing.
 You will be advised when you should join

-- Should the Panel need to exclude you at any point during the hearing, the Chair of the Panel will explain the process to you and provide instructions for returning to the hearing
+- Should the panel need to exclude you at any point during the hearing, the chair of the panel will explain the process to you and provide instructions for returning to the hearing

-- Before you give your evidence, the Chair of the Panel will remind you that you must do so without using any outside information, without direction from the Panel, and without having contact (including electronic communication) with any other individuals.
+- Before you give your evidence, the chair of the panel will remind you that you must do so without using any outside information, without direction from the panel, and without having contact (including electronic communication) with any other individuals.
 You will be asked to acknowledge that you understand this obligation

 - The Registrar will then ask whether you prefer to affirm or swear that you will tell the truth.
-If you prefer to swear an oath, you must provide your own holy book or other sacred object
+If you prefer to swear an oath, you must provide your own holy book or other sacred object.
+The requirement to tell the truth is not altered by the fact that the hearing is taking place virtually

-- The Chair of the Panel may instruct you not to communicate with any person about the proceeding until you have finished giving all your evidence. once you have finished, you may be instructed not to communicate with anyone else who may be a witness in the same proceeding but who has not yet testified
+- The chair of the panel may instruct you not to communicate with any person about the proceeding until you have finished giving all your evidence.
+Once you have finished, you may be instructed not to communicate with anyone else who may be a witness in the same proceeding but who has not yet testified

-- If at any time you are unable to hear or see clearly the information that is being delivered via the videoconference, you may immediately inform the Panel
+- If at any time you are unable to hear or see clearly the information that is being delivered via the videoconference, you may immediately inform the panel

 I’m a party.
 Can I testify?